New TPP Pacific trade deal could leave U.S. playing catchup

 President Trump yanked the U.S. out of the Trans-Pacific Partnership in January, apparently sinking the world's biggest proposed free trade deal.
 But the countries he left in the lurch are moving closer to a new version of the agreement -- minus the U.S.

-Trade ministers from the 11 remaining nations -- which include Japan, Canada, Mexico, and Australia -- agreed the "core elements" of a new deal at the weekend but said more work needs to be done to reach a full agreement.
+Trade ministers from the 11 remaining nations -- which include Japan, Canada, Mexico, and Australia -- agreed on the "core elements" of a new deal over the weekend but said more work needs to be done to reach a full agreement.

 Related: Trump delivers 'America first' speech at Asia-Pacific economic summit